Alexhb61/Matrix_Algorithms/linear_programming/Parallelization_formulations.md

 # Introduction:
-Multiple paths from Fetch method to NC= P.
+This is a writeup of multiple paths from Fetch method & 2-Norm Oracle & constrained Oracle to NC= P.

 # Stable Programs
 ## H(A) inner product Lemma: